BMW X7 review - MPG, CO2 and running costs

 The high-cost theme continues when it comes to insurance, with all models occupying insurance group 50 – the highest possible.
 By contrast, the XC90 spans groups 38 to 45 and the Land Rover Discovery groups 33 to 42.

 Our experts predict that the X7 will retain a decent chunk of its value after three years and 36,000 miles, but the fact remains that those buying brand new will stand to lose around £40,000 over that period to depreciation.
-Depending on spec, the X7 should hold on to around 51 to 56 per cent of its original value come trade-in time – with xDrive40i M Sport models expected to fare best.
+Depending on spec, the X7 should hold on to around 51% to 56% of its original value come trade-in time – with xDrive40i M Sport versions expected to fare best.
+Models specified with the expensive Ultimate Pack will, on average, fare slightly worse over the three year period - holding onto around 46% of their original list price.

 In this review